oslokommune/ukeweb_designsystem/docs/bestPractices/README.md

 ```

 Things to keep in mind when using modifiers:
-+ The naming convention for modifiers are `oka-m-modifierName`
++ The naming convention for modifiers are `osg-m-modifierName`
 + Modifiers should only be used on the root element of a component
 + A pattern can have zero to many modifiers
 + The styling for a modifier is usually added to the sass file for that specific component.